This article was originally sent in as a newsletter. Don’t forget to sign up!

-The minimum amount has to be slightly ambitious, even if it means we have to downgrade out lifestyle a little.
+The minimum amount has to be slightly ambitious, even if it means we have to downgrade our lifestyle a little.

 We’ll get rid of recurring expenditures.

-Cutting down one time expenses leads to a huge reduction in quality of life for an insignificant increase in savings.
+Cutting down one-time expenses leads to a considerable reduction in quality of life for an insignificant increase in savings.
 It doesn’t make sense.

-What you should be targeting is recurring expenditures.
+What you should be targeting are recurring expenditures.

 Rent?
 Move to a cheaper place or get some roommates.

-Cable TV and/or Netflix?
+Cable TV and Netflix?
 Don’t need it.
 (Save money AND improve your life haha)